BRINGING EXCEPTIONAL PLOTS TOGETHER

 CLEAN, SUSTAINABLE HUSBANDRY

-The estate has chosen to cultivate these strictly selected plots using environmentally friendly methods prescribed by TERRA VITIS to ensure a clean, sustainable husbandry approach.
+The estate has chosen to cultivate these strictly selected plots using environmentally friendly methods and a sustainable husbandry approach.

 The only way to produce quality fruit is by maintaining densities of 5,000 to 10,000 vines per hectare, allowing for 6 to 10 bunches per plant, and by employing traditional cultivation techniques.
 These practices handed down over the generations are especially valid today for making great Bordeaux wines.